voder-ai/eslint-plugin-traceability/docs/maintenance-performance-tests.md

 ### Performance and timing expectations

 The tests are written to assert that operations complete within a **generous but finite** time budget.
-Guidelines:

-- For the synthetic ~500-file workspaces described above:
+For the synthetic ~500-file workspaces described above:

+- **Maximum wall-clock runtime per operation**:
-  - Combined detection/verification/report/report paths should complete **comfortably under ~5 seconds** on a CI-class machine.
+  - Each **individual maintenance or CLI operation** under test is required to complete within **5 seconds** of wall-clock time on a CI-class machine.
+  - This **5 second per-operation limit** is not just a guideline; it is **codified as constants** in:
+    - `tests/perf/maintenance-large-workspace.test.ts` (core maintenance APIs)
+    - `tests/perf/maintenance-cli-large-workspace.test.ts` (CLI entrypoints)
+  - Test code measures wall-clock time around the specific operation (e.g. one call to `detectStaleAnnotations`, one CLI invocation) and asserts that the measured duration is less than or equal to this constant.

+- **Expected behavior within that budget**:
+  - Combined detection/verification/reporting workflows, when considered as a sequence of individual operations, should have each step comfortably below the 5 second ceiling.
-  - Representative single-path update operations should also complete **comfortably under ~5 seconds**.
+  - Representative single-path update operations should also complete comfortably under the same 5 second per-operation limit.
-- Test code typically:
-  - Measures wall-clock time around the operation under test.
-  - Asserts that the measured time is less than a threshold value.
-  - May log timings for informational purposes.

 If a test fails due to a timeout or an explicit duration assertion: